-This step requires you to link the workstation to the R3000.
-You have the option of using the text-based Quick Start setup procedures described in Step 1A, the Administrator console setup procedures described in Step 1B, or, if you have an SL or HL unit, the LCD panel setup procedures described in Step 1C.
+This step requires you to link the workstation to the R3000IR.
+You have the option of using the text-based Quick Start setup procedures described in Step 1A, or the Administrator console setup procedures described in Step 1B.

 Quick Start Setup Requirements